17th and 18th Centuries

 Robert O. Bucholz (D. Phil., University of Oxford, 1988; A.B.
 Cornell University, 1980) is a professor of history at Loyola University Chicago, where he teaches courses on the history of early modern Great Britain, the city of London and Western Civilization.

 Professor Bucholz is a leading authority on the history of the British court, the social history of early modern England, and the emergence of London as global cultural center during and after the sixteenth century.
 He has written numerous articles and book chapters which have appeared in The Court Historian, the Journal of British Studies, and other publications.
 Bucholz’s most recent book, London: A Social and Cultural History, 1550-1750(Cambridge University Press, 2012) with J. P. Ward, has been described as a “remarkably successful attempt to describe how the city reached the cusp of 'modernity,' how it emerged from relative obscurity in the middle of the sixteenth century to become . . . 'the greatest city in Europe.'”
-His best-selling Early Modern England, 1485-1714: A Narrative History (2nd ed.
-Wiley-Blackwell, 2009), co-authored with N. E. Key, traces the transformation of England during the Tudor–Stuart period, from a feudal European state to a constitutional monarchy and the wealthiest and most powerful nation on earth.
+His best-selling Early Modern England, 1485-1714: A Narrative History (3rd ed.
+Wiley-Blackwell, 2019), co-authored with N. E. Key, traces the transformation of England during the Tudor–Stuart period, from a feudal European state to a constitutional monarchy and the wealthiest and most powerful nation on earth.
 Bucholz’s examination of the British court appears in The Augustan Court: Queen Anne and the Decline of Court Culture (Stanford University Press, 1993); Queens and Power in Early Modern England (University of Nebraska Press, 2009), edited with C. Levin; and Officials of the Royal Household, 1660-1837, edited with Sir John Sainty.
 His most recent work examines the changing ideals regarding body image in seventeenth-century England and their impact upon the imperial court.
-Bucholz has appeared frequently in local, national, and international media outlets to comment on historical topics.
+Bucholz has appeared frequently as a public speaker and in local, national, and international media outlets to comment on historical and royal topics ranging from the Tudors to the Titanic, Plague and Fire in London to royal births, weddings and funerals.

 Professor Bucholz is the Project Director of the Database of Court Officers 1660-1837, which provides authoritative career information for every person who served in a salaried position in the British royal household between the Restoration of the Monarchy in 1660 and the death of Queen Victoria.